 - Wax Paper

-- Using wax paper, separate your patties, and store in a sealed container in your freezer until needed.
+- Using wax paper, separate your patties, and store them in a sealed container in your freezer until needed

-- Place one patty at a time directly onto the top of the brood chamber.
+- Place 1 patty at a time directly onto the top of the brood chamber

 No matter what you use, fondant or grease patties, give your bees water as well by setting a small bowl or feeder near your hive.
 Between the fondant and the grease patties, your hive will fair well during some of the toughest times.